mae92/MutantHuntWGS/README.md

 # MutantHuntWGS

-## A bioinformatics pipeline for identification and characterization of mutations in *Saccharomyces cerevisiae* from FASTQ files from a wild-type strain and one or more mutant strains.
+## A bioinformatics pipeline for identification and characterization of mutations in *Saccharomyces cerevisiae*.
+MutantHungWGS compares data, input in FASTQ format, from a mutant strain to a wild-type strain to identify high confidence sequence variants present only in the mutant.
+This pipeline was designed to be as user friendly as possible.

-# Simple Setup / Quick Start
+# Setup and Run

 1. Follow the instructions at https://docs.docker.com/get-docker/ to download and install Docker on your computer.

 2. Create a directory (a folder) in a directory of your choice (on your Desktop is fine) named `/AnalysisDirectory`.
 Within `/AnalysisDirectory` create a file directory named `/FASTQ` and place all FASTQ files into it (full path: `/PATH_TO_DESKTOP/Analysis_Directory/FASTQ`).

-    1. Ensure that FASTQ files adhere to the naming convention described below.
-THIS IS REALLY IMPORTANT.
+    1. Ensure that FASTQ files adhere to the naming convention described below. **THIS IS REALLY IMPORTANT.**

         1. Single end sequencing FASTQ file should be named: FILENAME.fastq.